 To understand how interchange plus pricing works, you must first understand what the interchange fee is and how it is applied to all credit card transactions.
 It is essentially the base fee charged by the card brand when you process a credit card transaction, and the interchange fee will fluctuate depending on what kind of card is used, how the transaction is completed, if the card is present or not, and a host of other factors.

-In interchange plus pricing, the merchant passes on the fluctuating interchange rates to the merchant, while their margin fee will be charged on top as a consistent, set rate for each transaction.
+In interchange plus pricing, the payment processor passes on the fluctuating interchange rates to the merchant, while their margin fee is charged on top as a consistent, set rate for each transaction.
 Where the real savings come from is whenever you process a transaction that is eligible for a lower interchange fee, your business will benefit from the lower interchange rate.
 If you were on a flat rate pricing structure then you would still be paying the same amount, losing out on the potential cost savings from processing a less expensive credit card.